-- Claim Preparation: Before a clinic can make a claim, they need to collect the patient’s information.
-Also referred to as charge capture, this step is necessary to determine the patient's eligibility and insurance coverage.
+- Claim Preparation: Before a healthcare facility can make a claim, they need to collect the patient’s information.
+Also referred to as charge capture, this step is necessary to determine the patient's coverage.
 Also, the doctor's notes on the prescribed treatment are translated into codes for invoicing purposes.
 The health insurance provider uses the codes to determine reimbursement amounts.

-- Claim Submission: Once the fees are added and coded, the claim is then sent to the patient’s insurer.
+- Claim Submission: Once the fees are added and coded, the insurance claim is then sent to the patient’s insurance company.

 - Managing the Claim: During this step, the hospital or clinic communicates with the insurance company to establish levels of coverage to help avoid mistakes or denials.

 - Collecting Payment: Once payments from the insurers are received, the hospital or clinic will send an invoice to the patient (if necessary) for any outstanding debt.
 Sometimes this entails setting up payment plans.
+Payment schedules are closely tied to patient schedules, as accurate and timely billing depends on capturing all services rendered during each visit and ensuring payment is received in a timely manner based on the patient's insurance coverage and payment obligations.
 Often the provider will use billing software to make sure that payments are made to optimize cash flow.

 - Assessment & Review: Healthcare providers evaluate the treatment data to look for ways to improve treatments while lowering costs.
 The necessity of a particular treatment is factored in along with the best type of care for the patient.

-Therefore, it is quite evident that the entire process of a hospital-based revenue cycle from initial visit to full reimbursement is complicated and filled with many time-consuming tasks.
+Therefore, it is quite evident that the entire process of patient service revenue, from initial visit to full reimbursement, is complicated and filled with many time-consuming tasks.